maitag/peote-view-origin/README.md

 #####1) Textures

-A Texture reserves space on GPU-Ram for storing many (same sized) Imagedata.
+A Texture reserves space on GPU-Ram for storing Images into same sized Slots.

 ```
 	// --------------------- TEXTURE -------------------- //

 	peoteView.setTexture({   texture: 0,

-		w:   2048,        // Texture width
-		h:   2048,        // Texture height
+		slots: 16,        // How much slots, images can be stored in

-		iw:  512,         // Image-Slot width
+		w:  512,          // Slot width
-		ih:  512,         // Image-Slot height
+		h:  512,          // Slot height

+		cache: false,    // images uses free slots automatically
+		                 // false:  all images needs defined slot number
 	});
 ```

-Texturesize depends on Hardware (2048 up to 16384), should be a power of 2 and can be checked throught: peoteView.MAX_TEXTURE_SIZE
+Created Texturesize depends on Hardware (2048 up to 16384) and will be power of 2.
+Check peoteView.MAX_TEXTURE_SIZE to see whats possible on your hardware.